Analysis | The things Americans are most worried about are things they prefer Biden to deal with

 During his presidency, he kept a focus on immigration, both in attempting to throw out the Deferred Action for Childhood Arrivals program Obama had instituted and, of course, in pushing to get a wall built on the border.
 With the advent of the pandemic, though, immigration has faded as an issue of concern.

 Trump likewise gained a lot of political capital from his hard-line position on terrorism as a candidate.
-That was made easier by several terrorist incidents in the United States and internationally and by the existence of the Islamic State in Iraq and Syria.
+That was made easier by several terrorist incidents in the United States and internationally, and by the existence of the Islamic State in Iraq and Syria.

 An extended campaign targeting the Islamic State, though, limited its reach, culminating in the collapse of the caliphate last year.
 Terrorist incidents have since declined.